aryna-yukhnevich/dev/README.md

 | `recipients.json`        | Specifies recipients for alerts and daily digest reports, along with their subscriptions to monitoring groups. |
 | `replacements.json`      | [Optional] Contains a replacements list for placeholders in other setting JSON files. |

+### Deployment Process <a name="deployment-process"></a>

+Before the deployment:
+* **Prepare Configuration Files**: Sample configurations serving as templates are located at the `/config/sample_settings` directory.
+Copy these templates to the `/config/settings` directory and fill in the required values as per your requirements (refer to [Configuration Steps](#configuration-steps)).

+The configuration files are deployed as a part of the AWS CDK deployment process:
+* The settings files located in the `/config/settings` directory are automatically uploaded to the AWS S3 bucket `s3-salmon-settings-<<stage-name>>`.
+* The CDK project references these settings from the S3 bucket during runtime, utilizing the configurations to set up the necessary infrastructure.
+> **NOTE:**
+> If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes to the S3 bucket (refer to [Deployment and installation](deployment.md) for more details).

 ## Configuration Steps